Texas rabbi: Captor grew "belligerent" late in standoff

 Video from Dallas TV station WFAA showed people running out a door of the synagogue, and then a man holding a gun opening the same door just seconds later before he turned around and closed it.
-Moments later, several rounds of gunfire could be heard, followed by the sound of an explosion.
+Moments later, several shots and then an explosion could be heard.

 “Rest assured, we are focused,” Biden said.
 “The attorney general is focused and making sure that we deal with these kinds of acts.”